ambitus/pyracf/common/null_response_error.md

 &nbsp;

-The only known cause of this error is that the user does not have `READ` authority to the `IRR.IRRSMO00.PRECHECK` attribute as outlined in [our dependencies note](../../index).
+The only known cause of this error is that the user does not have proper RACF authorizations as outlined in [our dependencies note](../../index).
+One of the possible failures is `READ` authority to the `IRR.IRRSMO00.PRECHECK` resource in the `XFACILIT` class, which is required for `set` or `alter` operations.
 If you are not certain if you have this authority or if this has been established in your environment, please consult our [Check for & set up RACF Authorizations](../check_for_and_setup_RACF_authorizations) documentation.
+The other possibility is `ALTER` authority to the `userid.IRRSMO00` resource in the `SURROGAT` class, which is required to run pyRACF commands as another userid.
+Please review our [run as userid](../run_as_userid) documentation for more information on this feature.

 ###### Python Script
 ```python